maxhudson/rpggpt/README.md

 should players be its own table to avoid overwriting? same time as mapObjects?

-- change scale, offset etc unit to be in grid units (i.e. width in grid units) store image in bucket rather than in db
 - hide/toggle hud on mobile

+rename objectType to elementType add game.objectTypeIds rather than objectType having a gameId store image in bucket rather than in db
+- change scale, offset etc unit to be in grid units (i.e. width in grid units)

+don't let zoom impact offset - offset should no longer be necessary thanks to playerPosition